TaraNix-Linux/nuuid/README.md

 Depends on [`getrandom`](https://crates.io/crates/getrandom) by default, which is `no_std` but, depending on target, requires OS system libraries.

+This crate is only tested on the latest *stable* Rust.

 ## Usage

 <!-- TODO: Usage -->